 |Turfgrass||Optimum Mowing Height (inches)||Mowing Frequency (days)||Mower Type|

-|Bermudagrass||1 to 2||5 to 7||Rotary or reel*|
+|Bermudagrass||1 to 2||5 to 7||Manual or robotic rotary, or reel*|

-|St. Augustinegrass||2 1/2 to 4||7 to 14||Rotary|
+|St. Augustinegrass||2 1/2 to 4||7 to 14||Manual or robotic rotary|

-|Tall fescue||2 ro 3 1/2||7 to 14||Rotary|
+|Tall fescue||2 to 3 1/2||7 to 14||Manual or robotic rotary|

-|Zoysiagrass||1 to 2||10 to 14||Rotary or reel*|
+|Zoysiagrass||1 to 2||10 to 14||Manual or robotic rotary, or reel*|

 How often should a lawn be mowed?
 Mowing frequency should depend on the growth rate of the turfgrass plants, but it is often based on a service contract or when a convenient opportunity presents itself.
-The rate of turfgrass growth depends on the type of turfgrass (turfgrass species) present in the lawn, soil fertility (especially nitrogen), and weather or environmental conditions.
+The rate of turfgrass growth depends on the type of turfgrass (turfgrass species) in the lawn, soil fertility (especially nitrogen), and weather or environmental conditions.

-Another factor in mowing frequency is mowing height (table 1).
-A good rule of thumb is to mow your lawn regularly and to never remove or mow off more than one-third of the turfgrass height at any one mowing.
+Another factor in mowing frequency is the mowing height maintained (table 1).
+A good rule of thumb is to mow your lawn regularly and never remove or mow off more than one-third of the turfgrass height in any mowing event.
 For example, if you are maintaining your lawn at a mowing height of 2 inches, you should mow the lawn when or before the turfgrass reaches 3 inches in height.
 Also, by following this one-third rule of thumb, you will have fewer and smaller turfgrass clippings to deal with.
 No bagging is necessary.
 If the turfgrass becomes too tall between mowing, raise the mowing height and gradually reduce it with subsequent mowing until the recommended height is reached.

 Type of Mower